zzx66699/Coursera/Meta_marketing_analytics/01 Marketing analytics foundation.md

 - can be erased or blocked
 - can't work on mobile apps

+#### 5.2.2 Example of cookie
+Present people who hesitate to subscribe with a coupon on their next visit.
+- when people access the Calla & Ivy website, a cookie is added to their browser.
+It stores information about a user's visit to the site and it stores whether people accessed the page that describes the subscription.
+- when people leave the site and come back at a later point, the cookie will help recall that this person had already been to the site and had shown an interest in the subscription.
+- If that is the case, a large overlay with the coupon comes up on the page the user is visiting, encouraging them to subscribe and get the free bouquet.

 ### 5.3 Tags/pixel
 Small piece of code that instructs website to send information to a third party(google analytics).
 The code is added by the publisher.